SoftwareBrothers/adminjs-dev/docs-src/tutorials/writing-react-components.md

 We use [styled-components](https://styled-components.com/) under the hood so make sure to check out their docs.

-## Using other AdminBro frontend classes and objects
+## Using other AdminJS frontend classes and objects

-AdminBro also exposes following classes:
+AdminJS also exposes following classes:

 - {@link ApiClient}
 - {@link ViewHelpers}